annasbestest/annasbestest.github.io/_posts/2024/2024-07-01-opening-victoria-open-data.md

 ### The approach
 I wrote a script that downloaded every available CSV from the DataVic platform and created a "master_data_profile.txt" that contains the profile of every CSV dataset.
 The profiling for each CSV included:
 - Filename
-- Dataset page and description
+- Dataset pagee URL and description
 - Filesize and rows
 - Columns and two rows of sample data